Avoid using household utensils that a person with hepatitis A may touch.

 If you travel to a high risk region, take the following precautions:

 Medical treatments that may help prevent infection include:

 Immune (Gamma) Globulin—temporary protection from hepatitis A. It can last about 3-6 months.
 It must be given before exposure to the virus or

-within two weeks after exposure.
+within 2 weeks after exposure.